 - Senior Counsel, 2000-2002

 - Panhandle Eastern Corporation (formerly Texas Eastern Corporation)

 - Member, Texas Association of Bank Counsel

 - Recipient, American Lawyer, "Global Finance Deal of the Year in Project Finance," Global Legal Awards, New York, 2015

-- Listed in The Best Lawyers in America, Banking and Finance Law Category, 2016
+- Listed in The Best Lawyers in America, Banking and Finance Law Category, 2016 and 2017

 - Listed as one of Texas' Top Rated Lawyers by Martindale-Hubbell